Pulborough to Petworth Walk

 Petworth House is one of the National Trust's finest properties but it is not easy to visit without a car.
 The idea here is that you can do a three-hour walk to the town and spend the afternoon visiting the house or exploring the deer park, then catch a bus back to Pulborough.

 The present mansion was built in the 1690s and contains the National Trust's finest art collection, including paintings by Turner, van Dyck, Reynolds and Blake, elaborate carvings by Grinling Gibbons and many classical sculptures.
-The House is open daily except for a few days at Christmas; admission for non-NT members is £17 (2023).
+The House is open daily except for a few days at Christmas; admission for non-NT members is £19 (2024).

 There is no charge to enter Petworth Park, landscaped by Lancelot “Capability” Brown in the 1750s and widely acknowledged to be one of his finest creations.
 Seen from the house, the gradual transition from the parkland with its lakes and clumps of trees to the woods in the distance looks entirely natural but required an immense project to achieve.
 It is open all year round from 8am to dusk.

 Petworth Cottage Museum at 346 High Street is a Leconfield Estate worker's cottage restored and furnished as it might have been in about 1910.
-It is open from Apr–Oct on Tue–Sat afternoons; admission is £5 (2023).
+It is open from Apr–Oct on Tue–Sat afternoons; admission is £5 (2024).

 Petworth is of course the highlight of the walk but the route from Pulborough across the Wealden Greensand is not without interest.
 You start by heading north across some low hills where you might see racehorses being put through their paces, and continue under the gaze of a tall brick folly, the Toat Monument.
 The route then heads west to cross the River Arun at Pallingham, where it was once joined by the Arun Navigation.
-The Wey & Arun Canal Trust are gradually restoring this and the canal which linked it to the River Wey at Shalford – an important transport link between London and the South Coast in the 19thC – but a glance at the abandoned waterway will show you the scale of their task.
+The Wey & Arun Canal Trust are gradually restoring this and the canal which linked it to the River Wey at Shalford – an important transport link between London and the South Coast in the early 19thC – but a glance at the abandoned waterway will show you the scale of their task.

 The rest of the morning section is on potentially muddy paths across wooded hills, interspersed with more open sections giving views of the South Downs and the High Weald.
 Eventually you emerge on a hillside with a dramatic view of Petworth across an open valley.
 After lunch in the town you can do as much or as little walking around Petworth Park as you wish: some routes are suggested but you can of course wander freely around this deer park.